seahorn/crab/README.md

     // Narrowing
     AbsDomain operator&&(AbsDomain o);

+# Notes for implementing new numerical abstract domains #

-In addition, it is also required to implement the api described in numerical_domains_api.hpp:
+In addition to the previous API, for numerical domains it is also required to implement the API described in numerical_domains_api.hpp:

     typedef linear_expression< Number, VariableName > linear_expression_t;